 Case Definition: Paraquat

-Ingestion of paraquat typically results in gastrointestinal illness, including oropharyngeal ulcerations, vomiting, and diarrhea, which might contain blood.
-Patients might have dyspnea and hemoptysis as a result of pulmonary edema or hemorrhage, which can progress to fibrosis over the course of days to weeks (1-3).
+Ingestion of paraquat typically results in gastrointestinal (GI) signs and symptoms including oropharyngeal ulcerations, vomiting, diarrhea and GI bleeding.
+Patients also may have dyspnea and hemoptysis as a result of pulmonary edema or hemorrhage respectively, which can progress to pulmonary fibrosis over the course of days to weeks (1-4).

 Laboratory criteria for diagnosis

-- A case in which paraquat in urine, plasma, or serum is detected, as determined by a commercial laboratory
+- A case in which paraquat is detected in urine, plasma, or serum.

-- Detection of paraquat in environmental samples, as determined by NIOSH or FDA
+- Detection of paraquat in environmental samples.
+(5-8)

 - Suspected: A case in which a potentially exposed person is being evaluated by health-care workers or public health officials for poisoning by a particular chemical agent, but no specific credible threat exists.